sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_16_ImportanceOfSpecialCharactersInPythonProgramming/Q_16_ImportanceOfSpecialCharactersInPythonProgramming_Quiz.md

 **Description**

-a) Functions are code written by someone else which takes arguments.
-Eg:- print (), input () etc.

-b) Variables are like a bag or container which we can assign some values and can serve as a piece of memory while writing programs in Python.
+Variables are like a bag or container which we can assign some values and can serve as a piece of memory while writing programs in Python.

-c) Subroutine is another name for Function.

-d) All are not correct.

 ---
 ---